 But there’s a difference between using your driving licence purely for buying alcohol and having it confiscated by the DVLA.
 There’s a difference between not driving and not being allowed to drive.

-My optician realises the affect her shocked words are having, ‘oh don’t cry!
-I’d hug you,’ she says, ‘but I’m not allowed.’
+My optician realised the affect her shocked words were having, ‘oh don’t cry!
+I’d hug you,’ she said, ‘but I’m not allowed.’

-I try to control the tears, feeling like an idiot.
-‘I’m over 16,’ I say, a half-hearted attempt at a joke.
+I tried to control the tears, feeling like an idiot.
+‘I’m over 16,’ I said, a half-hearted attempt at a joke.

-My partner collects me in his arms outside, unsure of why his girlfriend is crying after a routine eye exam.
+My partner collected me in his arms outside, unsure of why his girlfriend was crying after a routine eye exam.
 All I had wanted was a new pair of glasses.